Welcome to the Real World (Mr. Mister album)

 Welcome to the Real World is the second studio album by American pop rock band Mr. Mister, released on June 20, 1985, by RCA Records.
 Two singles from the album, "Broken Wings" and "Kyrie", topped the US Billboard Hot 100 chart, while "Is It Love" peaked at number eight.
-Welcome to the Real World topped the Billboard 200 in March 1986.
-A remastered 25th-anniversary edition of the album was released as a digipak on April 20, 2010.
+Welcome to the Real World topped the Billboard 200 in March 1986, become RCA's first number one album since Jefferson Starship's album Red Octopus in November 1975.
+A remastered 25th-anniversary edition of Welcome to the Real World was released as a digipak on April 20, 2010.